palvarez89/palvarez89.github.io/cv.md

 #### SVN split to Git automatic migration

-Automation of a previously manual process for migrating libraries from a mono repo in SVN to individual git projects.
+Automation of a previously manual process for migrating libraries from a mono-repo in SVN to individual git projects.

 - Developed scripts and libraries in python to handle the automatic migration of hundreds of libraries from SVN to Git.